LunarG/gfxreconstruct/USAGE_desktop_Vulkan.md

               Enables dumping of resources that are used as inputs in the commands requested for dumping.
   --dump-resources-dump-all-image-subresources
               Enables dumping of all image sub resources (mip map levels and array layers).
+  --dump-resources-dump-raw-images
+              When enabled all image resources will be dumped verbatim as raw bin files.
+  --dump-resources-dump-separate-alpha
+              When enabled alpha channel of dumped images will be dumped in a separate file.
   --pbi-all
               Print all block information.
   --pbis <index1,index2>